doncandela/mgah/mgah.md

   conda activate ompi5                 # environment with OpenMPI, NumPy and SciPy mpirun --display bindings python osu_bw.py
   ```

-  The option `--display bindings` supplied to `mpirun` will print out which cores on which nodes are used by each MPI rank, which can be handy for debugging -- the many other options for the OpenMPI version of `mpirun` are [here](https://docs.open-mpi.org/en/main/man-openmpi/man1/mpirun.1.html).
-Note that in other MPI packages such as MPICH  `mpirun` has different, incompatible options.

   Here is the output file produced by running `sbatch osu_bw.sh`.
 In this case the two ranks happened to be allocated on the same node, but there is nothing in `osu_bw.sh` that forces that to be the case: